Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 Many of the Isla del Sol hotels and hostels are fairly basic but there is just something special about sleeping on this serene island.
 Maybe it was experiencing the simple way of life.
 The dogs, donkeys, and llamas that wandered around outside our window always put smiles on our faces.

-Yet perhaps it was the view you wake up to in the morning that really wins people over.
+Yet perhaps it was the view you wake up to in the morning that really win visitors over.
 Most hotels and hostels on Isla del Sol are positioned to offer sweeping vistas of Lake Titicaca and the island itself.

 6) Enjoy The Island To Yourself